8 Life Insurance Riders Worth Considering

 They can add a lot of bells and whistles to your coverage, but in many situations, they’re not worth the added cost.

-This guide describes the most popular life insurance riders, and two little-known riders that many companies offer for free, but no policy should be without.
+We've also explained two little-known term life insurance riders that many companies offer for free, but no policy should be without.

 1. Accelerated Death Benefit Rider or ADB Rider